- Health and Well Being

 Are membership rates going to go up?

 Membership rates are reviewed annually and adjustments are made to reflect cost of living increases but remain affordable.
-Any upcoming changes to rates are not a result of the 5th Avenue Fitness acquisition or renovation.

 Who made the decision to acquire 5th Avenue Fitness?

 The Downtown Y facilities committee conducted its annual Building Conditions Report in the spring 2017.
 A small group of the Board of Trustees was then formed to study the data, compare our facilities to others, review current policies, and consider all options.
 Their thorough and thoughtful leadership led to the recommendation to purchase 5th Avenue Fitness.
 The board of directors voted to support this proposal.